Single Impurity In Ultracold Fermi Superfluids

-To study the effect of the RF field, the total Hamiltonian now include two additional parts where $H_{3}$ represents the single-particle Hamiltonian of the state 3 (we assume that atoms in state 3 do not interact with other atoms), with $V_{3}$ being the trapping potential of the state and $\nu$ the detuning of the RF field from the atomic transition, $H_{T}$ represents the coupling between state 3 and spin-up atoms.
+To study the effect of the RF field, we make two additions to the total Hamiltonian (\ref{eq: Hamiltonian}): where $H_{3}$ represents the single-particle Hamiltonian of the state 3 (we assume that atoms in state 3 do not interact with other atoms), with $V_{3}$ being the trapping potential of the state and $\nu$ the detuning of the RF field from the atomic transition, $H_{T}$ represents the coupling between state 3 and spin-up atoms.
 Since RF photon wavelength is much larger than typical size of the atomic cloud, the coupling strength $T$ can be regarded as a spatially invariant constant.
 For weak RF coupling, one may use the linear response theory \cite{torma00,torma04,levin05} to obtain the RF signal which is proportional to $I(x)=\frac{d}{dt}\langle\psi_{3}^{\dag}(x)\psi_{3}(x)\rangle$.
 Under the linear response theory, we have where $f(\omega)$ is the Fermi distribution function which reduces to the step function at zero temperature, $A_{\alpha}$ is the spectral function for state $\alpha$.
-As state 3 is non-interacting, we have $A_{3}={\sum_{n}}\phi_{n}(x)\phi_{n}^{\ast}(x^{\prime})\delta(\omega+\mu_{\uparrow}+\nu-\epsilon_{n})$, where $\phi_{n}$ and $\epsilon_{n}$ are the single-particle eigenfunctions and eigenenergies of state 3, respectively.
-In the case where $V_{3}$ represents an optical lattice potential in the tight-binding limit, we may neglect the dispersion of state 3 as the lowest band is nearly flat.
+As state 3 is non-interacting, we have $A_{3}={\sum_{n}}\phi_{n}(x)\phi_{n}^{\ast}(x^{\prime})\delta(\omega+\mu_{\uparrow}+\nu-\epsilon_{n})$, where $\phi_{n}$ and $\epsilon_{n}$ are the single-particle eigenfunctions and eigen-energies of state 3, respectively.
+The key step in our proposal is that in the case where $V_{3}$ represents an optical lattice potential in the tight-binding limit, the dispersion of state 3 is proportional to the hopping constant $t$ which decreases exponentially as the lattice strength is increased.
+For sufficiently large lattice strength, we may therefore neglect the dispersion of state 3 since the lowest band is nearly flat.
 In other words, under such conditions, $\epsilon_{n}=\epsilon$ becomes an $n$-independent constant.
 Consequently $A_{3}(x,x')\sim\delta(x-x')$.
-At zero temperature, the RF signal then is directly related to the LDOS as
+In this limit and at zero temperature, the RF signal is then is directly related to the LDOS as: and the spatially resolved RF spectroscopy becomes a direct analog of the STM.
+A crucial point here is that {\em only} state 3 experiences the lattice potential.
+We note here that a spin-dependent optical lattice selectively affecting only one spin state has recently been realized in the lab of de Marco \cite{marco}.
+The same technique can also be used to create magnetic impurity potentials by external light field.